Fall 2017 Returning Coach Registration – for coaches who have coached at least one GOTR Orlando season since fall 2015

 Coaching requires a commitment of approximately five to six hours per week for 10 weeks which includes travel and lesson preparation time.
-Coaches meet with their group twice a week for approximately one and a half hours.
-Each program has two to four coaches per team and coaches share the coaching responsibilities.
-Coaches must also attend the season-end GOTR 5K with their girls.
+Coaches meet with their group twice a week for approximately an one and a half.
+Each program has two to four coaches per team, and coaches share the coaching responsibilities.
+Coaches must also attend the end-of-season GOTR 5K with their girls.

 This coaching commitment must not be taken lightly.
 Consistency is extremely important to our girls, therefore you must be able to attend practices for the entire 10-week season.

 - Please carefully review the head coach and assistant coach volunteer descriptions for more information.

 - After reviewing the information, if you are interested in coaching please complete one of the following coach registrations:

 Returning Coach Application – for coaches who have coached at least one season since Fall 2015

 New Coach Application. – for all coaches who do not fit the Returning Coach description

 - Please direct any questions or concerns to our program coordinator, Kendra Rahne at email@example.com.